mskozlova/ydb_serverless_telegram_bot/README.md

 ## Creating a bot and linking it with the function
 1) Create a telegram bot by sending `/newbot` command for BotFather in Telegram.
 Give it a name and a login, then receive a token for your bot. <details><summary>Screenshot</summary>
 <img src="screenshots/05-create-telegram-bot.png" width="400"></details>
 2) (optional) Set up bot commands to create a menu.
 Send `/setcommands` to `BotFather`, choose your bot from the list and sent the following list of commands.
-This list will appear when clicking on the button in the bottom right corner of the bot chat. <details><summary>Commands</summary><pre>
+This list will appear when clicking on the button in the bottom left corner of the bot chat. <details><summary>Commands</summary><pre>
   start - show welcome message and bot description register - store your name and age in the database cancel - stop registering process